Cranq-io/cranq-tutorials/prototypes/sdk/google/drive/authenticated spreadsheet creator.md

+---
+description: sdk/google/drive]
+---

 # Authenticated spreadsheet creator

-[sdk/google/drive]

 Authenticates the service user and creates new spreadsheet on the given shared folder.